 What Susan Did Right

 Susan is "very business savvy," observes Mike Habib, an enrolled agent and fellow of the National Tax Practice Institute.
 She was "honest with the auditor, a good thing.
 She gave a tour of the business so he got an idea of the operation.
 She gave him bank statements so he had proof of payment even though the receipts were lost."

 What to Do First When You're Being Audited

-- Read the letter from the IRS and the accompanying Information Document Request.
+- Read the letter from the IRS and review the accompanying Information Document Request.

 - Get out your copy of the tax return for the year in question.